Today, web developers have a wide range of options available when it comes to choosing a programming language for web development.

 This makes learning Node js much easier and simpler than the Go language.

-In Go language, developers are required to learn its specific processes, concepts, rules, pointers, strict typing, interfaces, coroutines, and a bunch of other stuff.
+In Go language, full-stack developers are required to learn everything about a full-stack framework like its specific processes, concepts, rules, pointers, strict typing, interfaces, coroutines, database connections and a bunch of other stuff.

-That means, if you hire Golang developer for your web app project, you or someone from your team also must be familiar with Golang.
+That means, if you hire a Golang application developer for your web app project, you or someone from your team also must be familiar with Golang.

 Plus, Golang is for backend development only, so you’ll probably need to hire frontend developers separately.